 Reinsurance Recoverables: To counter the credit risk on the reinsurance arrangements, the Company will assess the credit rating of the reinsurance entity and require assurance of funds where necessary.
-A letter of credit, funds withheld or excess of loss program may be put in place for additional security.
+A letter of credit or funds withheld may be put in place for additional security.